abinit/abinit/doc/tutorial/gwr1.md

 Note the use [[gw_qprange]] = `-NUM` to compute QP corrections for all the $\kk$-points in the IBZ. and [[gwr_sigma_algo]] 1 to use the supercell algorithm for $\Sigma_\nk$ (the most efficient one in this particular case).
+For efficiency reasons, we use a WFK file with 2x2x2 $\kk$-mesh.

 Run the calculation with: